 The following Tiger Jaws plant:

 The Tiger Jaws plant is a carnivorous plant that grows in warm, moist environments.
 The leaves of the Tiger Jaws plant are lined with sharp, downward-pointing spikes that help trap and digest prey.
 The plant obtains its nutrients from the digestion of insects and other small animals.
-Tiger Jaws plants typically have shallow root systems, so they are best treated as container plants.
+Tiger plants typically have shallow root systems, so they are best treated as container plants.
 Watering and fertilizing are required only once a month or less.

 Conclusion: A Tiger Jaws succulent is an easy-to-care-for plant that has beautiful